magohl/TalkToMeAPI/README.md

   - [mespeak.js](http://www.masswerk.at/mespeak)
   - SignalR client

 My first sample scenario used to try the API App was a Logic App getting weather data from api.openweathermap.com that TalkToMe API will read out.
+Note that by design the API will return 202/Accepted even if no browser (ie. SignalR client) is connected and no queuing or simmilar is performed.

 ## How to use
 1. Deploy Azure API App